-- Urban Agriculture.
 The need to localize our food system requires that we grow food much closer to home, including in cities.
 Since most of the global population is predicted to live in cities in the future, there is a tremendous opportunity for urban agriculture to make a significant positive impact moving forward when it comes to how we produce our food around the world.

 Today, many innovative and sustainable growing techniques are already being used in cities, including backyard farms and gardens, community gardens, rooftop farms, growing crops in urban greenhouses, indoor hydroponic farms, and perhaps even growing food inside urban farm towers someday.

 Agroforestry involves the growth of trees and shrubs amongst crops or grazing land.
 Agroforestry systems can combine both agriculture and forestry practices for long-lasting, productive, and diverse land use when approached sustainably.

 Patterned after natural forest ecosystems, food forests (also known as “forest gardens”) are designed permaculture systems that consist of a multilayered edible “forest.”
 Such a “forest” is composed almost entirely of perennial food plants, including a canopy of tall and dwarf fruit and nut trees, a fruit shrub layer, layers of perennial herbs, mushrooms and vegetables at the ground level, climbing plants, and root vegetables underground.

-- Polycultures and Crop Rotation.
-By diversifying the crops that are grown on an area of land and through the rotation of crops that are grown, farmers can greatly reduce the opportunity for disease and pests to take hold.
+By diversifying the crops that are grown on an area of land in polycultures and through the rotation of crops that are grown, farmers can greatly reduce the opportunity for disease and pests to take hold.
+It is because their development cycles get interrupted by changing crops.
 These practices also lead to reductions in the need to apply fertilizers and pesticides.

 Today, due to the industrialization of the global food system, only a few varieties of our food plants are grown commercially.
 This situation evolved in order to meet market demand for the viability of produce to travel long distances and to be stored for long periods of time.

 This reduced genetic variety in our food crop species reduces those species’ opportunity to adapt to changes in climate, diseases, and pest conditions in the environment .

 There is currently a great need to grow heirloom and older varieties of crops in order to preserve the biodiversity of seeds.
-If gardeners and farmers do not continue to grow heirloom and other older and varieties of plants and save their seed, many of the remaining varieties of our food plants could be lost to the world forever.
+If gardeners and farmers do not continue to grow heirloom and other older varieties of plants and save their seeds, many of the remaining varieties of our food plants could be lost to the world forever.